andrewsolis/cs401/docs/unit04/containers_2.rst

 ~~~~~~~~~~~~~~~~~~~

 We can install updates, install new software, or download code to our image by
 running commands with the RUN instruction.
-In our case, our only dependencies
+In our case, our dependencies
+were curl, git, vim, software-properties-common, and Python3.
-were Python3 and the "pytest" library.
-So, we will use a few RUN instructions to
+So, we will use a few RUN instructions to install them.
-install them.
 Keep in mind that the the ``docker build`` process cannot handle
 interactive prompts, so we use the ``-y`` flag with ``yum`` and ``pip3``.

 .. code-block:: dockerfile

    RUN apt-get update
    RUN apt-get upgrade -y
-   RUN apt-get install -y python3
+   RUN apt-get install -y curl git vim

-   RUN apt-get install -y python3-pip
+   RUN DEBIAN_FRONTEND=noninteractive apt-get install -y software-properties-common
+   RUN add-apt-repository -y ppa:deadsnakes/ppa
-   RUN pip3 install pytest==8.0.0
+   RUN apt-get install -y python3.12
+   RUN curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
+   RUN python3.12 get-pip.py

 Each RUN instruction creates an intermediate image (called a 'layer').
 Too many
 layers makes the Docker image less performant, and makes building less